kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Star Maps.md

 - *Stims: Adrenal Alacrity on MC*
 - Open two doors, then [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip the Sith/Republic convo
-  - It is important not to QS again after this buffer until you reload the save
+  - It is important not to QS again until after you reach West Central
-- Enter West Central for the Autosave
-- Immediately QL to return to the Manaan Docking Bay
+- Enter West Central for the Autosave and immediately QL to return to the Manaan Docking Bay
 - Activate Solo Mode and [AMG](<../Major Glitches/Anywhere Menu Glitch>) via QS
 - Swap to Bastila and run to the wall opposite the hallway to the Ebon Hawk
 - [Neo Hotshot](<../Major Glitches/Hotshot#neo-hotshots>) to [Coordinate Warp](<../Major Glitches/Coordinate Warps#docking-bay-to-upper-shadowlands>) Bastila to Upper Shadowlands using Slot 2